 6. Guidelines for NORML state affiliates or chapters in states that have legalized the sale and/or use of medical marijuana.

 (a) Because of NORML's federal tax-exempt status, no entity distributing marijuana, whether a cooperative, a collective, a non-profit, a for-profit, or any other entity, may serve as a NORML chapter, nor may the NORML name be used by any entity distributing marijuana.

 (b) A majority of the board of directors of any NORML affiliate or chapter must be comprised of individuals who are not principals, board members or employees of any entity distributing marijuana.

 (c) NORML affiliates and chapters must establish and maintain an address separate from any entity distributing marijuana.
 NORML affiliates and chapters may conduct meetings at the location of an entity that distributes marijuana, only if the entity is not conducting business during NORML functions.
 Any entity providing meeting space for a NORML affiliate or chapter shall close one hour prior to the NORML meeting or function and shall remain closed for one hour after the meeting or event has ended.

-7. After a one year grace period, every state affiliate is required to host at least one fundraising event annually (i.e. concert, party, etc.) co-sponsored by national NORML, whereby the proceeds will be split among the two involved organizations.
+7. After a one year grace period, every state affiliate and local chapter is required to host at least one fundraising event annually (i.e. concert, party, etc.) co-sponsored by national NORML, whereby the proceeds will be split among the two involved organizations.
 NORML will provide assistance by promoting the show through our e-mail and mailing lists.
 Campus chapters, while not required to comply with this rule, are strongly encouraged to do so.Chapter Revocation Procedure:

 Those groups that wish to affiliate with NORML must complete the following application and submit to NORML for approval.
 No group or organization is authorized to act as an affiliate, or to publicly include "NORML" in their name, until the application has been approved by the Executive Director.